 At certain times of day these sites bristle with life waiting too be cleaned by Silver Grunts, King Angel, Sergeant Majors, Butterfly Fish and Wrasse.
-Giant Nurse shark are also a frequent visitor to these shallow areas, seeking sheltered places too sleep."
+Giant Nurse shark are also a frequent visitor to these shallow areas, seeking sheltered places to sleep."

-Scuba Diving trips from Isla Paridita can be arranged at an addtional cost.
+Scuba Diving trips from Isla Paridita can be arranged at an additional cost.
 Diving season is year round, and the best months are from December to April.
 For more information checkout our special packages.

 Sport fishing in the Chiriqui Gulf beyond the Marine National Park is legendary around Ladrones, Secas and Contreras Islands.
 Big Game Fishing and Angling is quite amazing in Cébaco Bay and Deep Sea Fishing is superb around Montousa Island.
 Fishing Panama's Coiba Island and nearby Hannibal bank is a fisherman's nirvana.

 We fish by trolling for Wahoo, Mahi-mahi, and Ahi tuna early in the day.
 Later, live bait for Amberjack and Cubera snapper or spin casting against rocks for exciting surface strikes works well.
 On longer trips we can try our luck for Marlin, Sailfish and big Tuna.
 We release all billfish (Marlin, Sailfish, etc) and any fish after we've caught our fill.
-We filet the fish we will keep as soon as we can and bring back only clean filets in iced storage bags.
+We fillet the fish we will keep as soon as we can and bring back only clean filets in iced storage bags.
 If the fishing is good we make fresh sushi or ceviche on board.

 Our boat is the Geisha, a new 30' aluminum Sounder designed and built for Alaskan fishing grounds and is an extremely sea worthy boat.
 It has a spacious comfortable cab indoors and a shaded back deck for fishing and seating.
-The cab has a dinette with two padded bench seats, a captain's station with modern electronics, a padded vee berth for lying down, a marine head, and a fresh water sink.
+The cab has a dinette with two padded bench seats, a captain's station with modern electronics, a padded vee berth for laying down, a marine head, and a freshwater sink.
 The large opening windows, hatches and fans keep the cab cool on the warmest of days and can be closed tight if the weather gets rough.
 The back deck has comfortable chairs, ample fish boxes and both salt and fresh water hoses for rinsing off.
 There is a built-in transom ladder for getting in and out of the water easily.
 The two quiet and efficient four-stroke outboards will cruise fully loaded at 24 knots.